-The second reason why alcohol can cause sneezing and congestion is because wine, beer and spirits contain histamine, a compound that elicits an allergic response.
+The second reason why alcohol can cause sneezing and congestion is that wine, beer, and spirits contain histamine, a compound that elicits an allergic response.
 Of all alcoholic beverages, red wines usually have the highest histamine content.

 Even if people don’t consume enough alcohol to cause a hangover, they can still get a headache from drinking.
 Several factors can cause alcohol-related headaches.

 First, red wine can cause headaches because it contains high levels of compounds called tannins, which inhibit the enzymes that protect the brain from substances that can trigger migraines.
 When this blood-brain barrier isn’t protected as it should be, the brain is more susceptible to headache-inducing triggers.

 Another reason alcohol can cause headaches is that it both contains and stimulates the release of histamines, causing inflammation in blood vessels throughout the body.
 Inflammation of blood vessels in the brain can trigger headaches.

 The third type of headache caused by alcohol is a “Delayed Alcohol-Induced Headache” (“DAIH”).
 These headaches usually occur hours after a patient has stopped drinking, as their blood alcohol level returns to zero.
 While the cause of DAIH is unknown, researchers believe they are related to a drop in a neurotransmitter called serotonin, which regulates the body’s central pain control.
 When serotonin levels drop, pain signals are dysregulated, and people are more likely to experience painful conditions like headaches.